AMC Hornet: 1977

-In fall 1977, the Hornet was re-engineered and restyled to become the 1978 Concord and helped establish the "luxury compact" market segment.
-With its upgraded design, components, and more standard features, the new Concord was moved upscale from the economy-focused Hornet.
-Changes to the AMC's "junior" platform made the new Concord more comfortable and desirable to buyers seeking an image of luxury, as well as greater value.

 AMX

 A new sports-oriented model, the AMX, was introduced to appeal to young, performance-oriented car buyers.
 This model marked the return of a famous name that evoked AMC's original AMX two-seat sports car.
 It was one of the revived muscle cars by the domestic automakers.
-The AMX was available only as a hatchback with the six or the V8 engine (automatic only) featuring a floor-shifted four-speed manual or automatic transmission.
+The AMX was available only as a hatchback with the I6 featuring a floor-shifted four-speed manual or optional floor shifted automatic transmission.
+The only transmission with the 304 CID V8 engine was the automatic.
 Standard was an upgraded black or tan interior with a floor console, "rally" instrumentation with tachometer, and a "soft-feel" sports steering wheel.

 The Hornet AMX "looked the part of a true performance car" with its standard spoilers, airfoils, and body-colored rear window louvers.
 It was available in only four exterior colors.
 The Alpine White, Firecracker Red, Sunshine Yellow, or Lime Green colors included matching painted bumpers with a wraparound rubber guard strip, bodyside rubber guard strip, and contrasting AMX model identification bodyside decals ahead of the rear wheels.
 The exterior featured a front spoiler integrated into the front lower fender extensions, rear lower fender flares, sport-styled road wheels, brushed aluminum "Targa top" band over the B-pillars and roof, blacked-out grille, door and quarter frames, rear lower panel, and left and right outside mirrors.
 Options included bright aluminum road wheels as well as large Hornet-graphic decals on the hood and a smaller one on the decklid.
 In addition to the standard upholstery colors, the Levi's interior was optional, but only 100 Hornet AMX models were so equipped.
 A regional "California Edition" was available with "C.E." decals on the front fenders and an optional Audiovox stereo system.